spbkaizo/baudio/CMOY-Headphone-Amp.md

 Honestly, try and go with this.
 It's way cooler, and gives you expansion options and an ability to change it's behaviour via code.
 For example, you can change the code so it increses in steps 0-255 in 1, 2, 3, 5, 10 increments.
 You can also potentially do some other stuff, as it's entirely code configurable.
 Firmware for the attiny1614 is available in the directory for the volume control.

 The parts list BOM has the 10K pot version in it - I'd recommend just going with that, and you shouldn't go far wrong...

-#### OpAmp

-This deserves it's own page.

-#### Buffer OpAmp

-See above about OpAmp.

-Note this is a more permanent fixture on the board, being a smaller 8 pin package requiring soldering into place.

-You need to select an opamp here that is unity gain stable.
-Unity gain means it has a gain of precisely 1.
-Sometimes this might be referred to as a voltage follower.

-*Benefits of Adding a Unity Gain Buffer After a CMoy Amplifier*

-    *   Low Output Impedance: The buffer significantly lowers the output impedance seen by the headphones, which is crucial for maintaining consistent sound quality across headphones with different impedances.
-This low output impedance ensures better control over the headphone drivers, leading to improved damping and reduced distortion, especially in the bass frequencies.
-    *   Improved Drive Capability: Even though the CMoy amplifier itself can drive headphones, adding a buffer with a unity gain configuration allows for better current delivery to low-impedance headphones without straining the CMoy's op-amp.
-This setup can provide a cleaner power delivery to demanding loads.
-    *   Isolation: The buffer isolates the CMoy's output from the load.
-This isolation helps in preserving the original signal integrity and the amplifier's performance characteristics, ensuring that the CMoy circuit's output remains unaffected by variations in the headphone impedance.
-    *   Increased Stability: Buffers can enhance the overall stability of the audio circuit by providing a consistent load to the CMoy amplifier, thereby minimizing the risk of oscillations that might be induced by capacitive loads or long cable runs.

-You want to choose an opamp here that has low distortion, low noise, and a high slew rate to ensure that it does not degrade the audio signal.
-The op-amp should also be capable of driving the intended load directly.

-Some examples of your choices here are:

-    *   Texas Instruments OPA2134.  excellent audio performance, low distortion, and low noise.
-    *   Analog Devices AD823.  rail-to-rail output and low voltage operation, good audio quality
-    *   Texas Instruments LME49720.  ultra-low distortion and noise characteristics make it an excellent candidate for high-fidelity audio applications.
-Note, I've not tried this myself as yet.
-    *   Analog Devices AD8620.  designed for high-performance audio applications.
-It features very low noise and distortion.